Lagrange Point present us the jaw-dropping “Black Swan”, single that reinforces their position as a top-tier 2D unit.

 Toyonaga is sounding as amazing as ever and performed with top quality in every single one of the singles’ tracks.
 To conclude this final overview: Solid instrumentals, solid vocals, and solid concepts, all to make an incredibly solid release for Lagrange Point.

 As said before, this seiyuu unit has a lot of untapped potential that, as soon as it’s discovered and re-channeled to the right places, it will make Lagrange Point take an important step towards being the best seiyuu unit in Japan.
 There’s room for more growth and we couldn’t be more excited about that.

-The bar was set high with “Catastrophe” and those expectations were met, let us hope that this keeps up and Lagrange Point make their next release as good as this one or even better!
+The bar was set high with “Catastrophe” and those expectations were met, lets hope that this keeps up and Lagrange Point make their next release as good as this one or even better!

-BLACK SWAN is available for purchase on CDJAPAN for all overseas fans.
+BLACK SWAN is available for purchase at CDJAPAN.